ewendel/elm-workshop/book/memory/LEVEL2.md

 Black : PieceColor
 ```

-Union types may also carry data.
-This means that the _constructor functions_ for such union type values aren't zero argument functions.
+Custom types may also carry data.
+This means that the _constructor functions_ for such custom type values aren't zero argument functions.
 Let's look at an example:

 ```elm
 type CustomerAge = Unknown | Known Int